How Many Hills Are There

 |

-Despite what earlier sources say, there is no summit in
+Despite what earlier sources say, there is no summit in the tract west

-along with tradition, keep University Mound on the list. |
+tradition, keep University Mound on the list. |

 ||